 The Weather in New York City

-New York City summers are hot and humid with temperatures reaching as high as 90 degrees.
-Most of the city is covered in pavement, which absorbs the heat making it feel even muggier.
+New York City summers are hot and humid with temperatures reaching as high as 90 degrees F. Most of the city is covered in pavement, which absorbs the heat making it feel even muggier.
 There are public pools and boating options, both great ways to cool off.

 Many locals believe fall is the prettiest time to visit New York City.
 The leaves change color and fall to the street, making the city feel more naturally beautiful.
 Central Park is a great place to head during the fall; you'll see plants of every color.

-The winter can be very cold in New York City with average temperatures ranging from the 40s as a high and 20s as a low.
+The winter can be very cold in New York City with average temperatures ranging from the 40s degrees F as a high and 20 degrees F as a low.
 When it snows the streets get covered in piles of slush making it harder to walk around.
 Waterproof boots this time of year are essential.
 The flip side is New York City bars and restaurants really know how to get cozy; you'll find fireplaces burning at many spots.